pramukam/04-Web-APIs-Code-Quiz/README.md

 THEN I can save my initials and score
 ```

-The following animation demonstrates the application functionality:
+The following images demonstrates the application functionality:

 Start Page